Skip to Main Content

 In New York, CET has participated in all aspects of offshore wind transmission, including:

-• New York State Energy Research and Development Authority (NYSERDA)’s offshore wind solicitations as a transmission partner with offshore wind developers, as well as;
+• New York State Energy Research and Development Authority (NYSERDA)’s offshore wind solicitations as a transmission partner with offshore wind developers

 The development of power corridors and strategic interconnections are critical to successfully advancing offshore wind generation.
 CET advocates for cost-efficient designs, independently owned transmission and offshore transmission meshed networks which will be essential for efficient and reliable operation and future expansion of the offshore transmission grid.